mentainha/m3o/README.md

 ## Overview

-M3O transforms public APIs into Micro services which you can explore, discover and consume as serverless building blocks.
+M3O transforms public APIs into smaller Micro services which you can explore, discover and consume as serverless building blocks.
 The platform generates unified api docs, clients and examples.
 The API gateway manages access using a pay per request billing model taken from credit in your account.